Build on your skills and experience as a registered nurse, and learn to deliver high-quality care in the community.

 Focus on the essential aspects of district nursing, including assessing patients and managing complex healthcare needs.

-Supported by Practice Assessors and Supervisors, you’ll work in community settings.
-Here, the focus is on person-centred care, autonomous decision making and managing clinical complexity and risk.
-You’ll also develop leadership and management skills, with a focus on working with other agencies and healthcare professionals.
+Supported by Practice Assessors and Supervisors, you’ll enhance your knowledge of caring for people in the community.
+You’ll also develop leadership and management skills, with a focus on working with integrated teams.

 Modules are subject to change and availability, and may vary by location.
 If you have the choice of optional modules, these are indicated with a *.